Drone Laws in Trinidad and Tobago

 Regardless of weight and purpose, all drones must be registered with the Civil Aviation Authority (CAA).
 The only exception is made if you use a category 1 UA multicopter for recreational purposes.

 Otherwise, fill in the registration forms and pay a processing fee.
-After the trial, you will receive a Certificate of Registration that you should always carry with you on drone flights.
+You will then receive a Certificate of Registration that you should always carry with you during drone flights.

-The current law allows for the recognition of registrations from other states.
+The current law allows for the recognition of registrations from other countries.
 Unfortunately, I have no experience with what this recognition looks like in practice.

 In addition to the registration, you must also apply for an operator’s license, which refers to one of the above categories.
-Private users can only cope with this requirement if they fly in a registered drone club or fly under the supervision of a qualified pilot or fly only on private land with the owner’s consent.
+Private users can only avoid this requirement if they fly in a registered drone club, under the supervision of a qualified pilot or fly only on private land with the owner’s consent.

-Maximum horizontal distance and FPV: Drones must always be within the direct line of sight.
+Drones must always be within the direct visual line of sight.

-Distance to airports: Depending on the category, the following distances apply:
+Depending on the category, the following safety distances apply:

 |Category 1 UA||Other categories|

 |Distance to the outer border of airports||2 km||5 km|

 You are only allowed to fly over other persons if they have explicitly agreed.